This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 3. Export those keywords.

-When you export that list, you’re going to want the keywords you rank for, the URL that ranks for each keyword, the position that URL ranks in the SERPs, and the keyword’s search volume.
+Any exported list should give you the keywords you rank for, the URL that ranks for each keyword, the position that URL ranks in the SERPs, and the keyword’s search volume.

 With this list, you’ll know where you’re showing up in the SERPs.
 This is important because you don’t want to create new content that competes with what you already have.
 If you rank at the bottom of page 2 for a certain result, you may not need to start from scratch—you might just need to brush up your existing content.